zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - **Iteration:** Practice design iteration within the [validation track](http://about.gitlab.com/handbook/product-development-flow/#validation-track) and take part in the [monthly release process](http://about.gitlab.com/handbook/engineering/workflow/#product-development-timeline) by [breaking down the designs](http://about.gitlab.com/handbook/product/ux/product-designer/#ideate-and-iterate) to fit the release cadence of your group.
 [Review and approve merge requests](http://about.gitlab.com/handbook/product/ux/product-designer/mr-reviews/) submitted by developers within the [build track](http://about.gitlab.com/handbook/product-development-flow/#build-track).
 - **Design system:** Actively contribute to the [Pajamas Design System](https://design.gitlab.com) by keeping design components available and up to date in design and prototyping tools, and ensuring that components fit together visually and functionally.
 - **UI copy:** Collaborate closely with a technical writer on microcopy and documentation suggestions.
-- **Design reviews:** Participate in [Design Reviews](http://about.gitlab.com/handbook/product/ux/product-designer/#design-reviews), giving and receiving feedback in an appropriate way.
+- **Design reviews:** Participate in [Design Reviews](http://about.gitlab.com/handbook/product/ux/product-designer/#design-reviews), giving and receiving feedback appropriately.
 - **Deferred UX:** Understand Deferred UX and make recommendations for its resolution with the help from a senior or staff product designer or your product design manager.
 - **Recruiting:** Evaluate case studies during the product designer candidate interview process and interview product manager candidates.